 Rookie Card Year: 1997

-In May, 2010, Halladay tossed a perfect game against the Marlins.
-He followed it up with a no-hitter in his first postseason start versus Cincinnati in the opening game of the 2010 National League Division Series.
+In May of 2010, Halladay tossed a perfect game against the Marlins.
+He followed it up with a no-hitter in his very first postseason start.
+This playoff achievement came against Cincinnati in the opening game of the 2010 National League Division Series.
 Injuries and age eventually caught up to the pitcher and Halladay retired following the 2013 season.

 Considering Halladay's credentials, he doesn't have a ton of autographed cards on the market.
 As a result, they carry more value than similar-caliber players.
 Other popular pieces of Halladay memorabilia include signed baseballs and jerseys.
-Philadelphia-related may have more mainstream appeal, but the pitcher was also viewed as a hero in Canada, creating a captive market for Halladay's Toronto collectibles.
+His Phillies items may have more mainstream appeal, but the pitcher was also viewed as a hero in Canada, creating a captive market for Halladay's Blue Jays collectibles.

 Halladay's cheapest rookie card is also the toughest one to keep in mint condition due to its black borders and soft card stock.
 Shot from the point of view of a batter, the card depicts the pitcher ready to deliver to home plate.
 The lone parallel is the foil International card.